-In absence of driver's input which would lead to interruption according to paragraph 5.3.2., the AEBS shall be able to achieve a relative impact speed that is less or equal to the maximum relative impact speed as shown in the following table, provided:
+in absence of driver's input which would lead to interruption according to ragraph 5.3.2., the AEBS shall be able to achieve a relative impact speed tha less or equal to the maximum relative impact speed as shown in the following uences allow for the required deceleration, such that / exhaustively if / assuming that / to the extent that (the wording ust translate that the list is exhaustive)

-- (a) vehicle external influences allow for the required deceleration, in particular: - the road is flat, horizontal and dry affording good adhesion; - the weather conditions do not affect the dynamic performance of the vehicle (e.g. no storm, not below 0°C); - (b) the vehicle state itself allows for the required deceleration, e.g. - the tyres are not strongly worn and properly inflated; - the brakes are properly operational (brake temperature, pads condition etc.); - there is no severe uneven load distribution;
+- the road is flat, horizontal and dry affording good adhesion; - the weather conditions do not affect the dynamic performance of the vehicle (e.g. no storm, not below 0°C);

+(b) the vehicle state itself allows for the required deceleration, e.g.

+- the tyres in an appropriate state and properly inflated; - the brakes are properly operational (brake temperature, pads condition etc.);